agentbright/the-manual/workflow/README.md

 * Does the code meet our style and best practices standards?
 * Are there dependency, upstream or scaling concerns?

-Code review can be touchy.
-Two things to remember:
+Things to remember:

-1. Anyone who creates something and puts it in front of another is being vulnerable.
-As a reviewer, be critical, but be fair, civil, and do not be overly stingy with praise.
+* As a reviewer, be critical, but be fair, civil, and do not be overly stingy with praise.
-2. As the author, anyone who looks at your code and gives you feedback is giving you the opportunity to improve your craft.
-Questioning perfect code still gives you the chance to improve your ability to articulate your choices and your reasoning.
-Embrace the process.
+* As the author, appreciate that anyone who reviews your code is giving you the opportunity to improve your craft.
+* Defending perfect code is still an opportunity to improve how well you articulate your choices and your reasoning.
+* Seize the chances you get to learn, and to teach.

 Merging
 -------